wxcsdb88/supergloo/README.md

 **SuperGloo unifies management of ingress traffic (“north/south”) and mesh traffic (“east/west”).** Every service mesh relies on ingress controllers to manage traffic across clusters and from the internet.
 SuperGloo provides a fully-automated opinionated workflow for configuring your mesh to work with your ingress, offering a unified management experience for all traffic.

-**SuperGloo gives you the freedom to pair any service mesh with any ingress.** The mesh abstraction provided by SuperGloo allows users to choose their favorite mesh and ingress, as well as handling installation and configuration necessary to allow them work together.
+**SuperGloo gives you the freedom to pair any service mesh with any ingress.** The mesh abstraction provided by SuperGloo allows users to choose their favorite mesh and ingress.
+In addition, it handles the installation and configuration necessary to allow them work together.
 SuperGloo also supports running multiple ingress with multiple mesh in the same cluster.

 **SuperGloo makes it easy to explore different meshes and migrate between them.** The unified interface, as well as the automated installation, makes the transition from one mesh to another fast and painless.